NASA-PDS/naif-pds4-bundler/docs/paper.md

 SPICE is widely used in the planetary data community and is the recommended ancillary data standard by the [International Planetary Data Alliance](https://planetarydata.org/) (IPDA).
-Most planetary science space missions that generate a SPICE kernels archive; NPB is aimed to make things easier for those generating mission SPICE PDS4 archives.
+Most planetary science space missions that use SPICE data normally intend to generate a PDS4 SPICE kernels archive; NPB is aimed to make things easier for those generating such archives.

-NPB is used in the day-to-day archiving activities of NAIF and is used to generate all the PDS4 archives: LADEE [@ladee.spice], MAVEN [@maven.spice], InSight [@insight.spice], OSIRIS-REx [@orex.spice], and Mars 2020 [@mars2020.spice].
+NPB is used in the day-to-day archiving activities of NAIF and is used to generate all the PDS4 archives: Mars 2020 [@mars2020.spice], MAVEN [@maven.spice], InSight [@insight.spice], OSIRIS-REx [@orex.spice], and LADEE [@ladee.spice].

 Both the European Space Agency (ESA) SPICE Service (ESS) and the Japanese Space Exploration Agency (JAXA) Data Archives and Transmission System (DARTS) have